phuse-org/fhir-schedule-of-activities-ig/input/pagecontent/cdisc-odm.md

 ```
 As can be seen from the examples, the attributes on the Item element are aimed at the characterisation of the datapoints on the form - in traditional data capture the data is constrained according to the attributes, e.g. the field will be restricted to values matching the declared `DataType` and `Length`.
 Data transfers to these fields will need to conform.

 The ItemDef can have two data related child elements; the `CodeListRef` and `MeasurementUnitRef`.
-These are links to CodeList and MeasurementUnit elements
+These are links to CodeList and MeasurementUnit elements.

 ### CodeList
 The CodeList element represents a Value Domain with Permissible Values.
 A codelist is used to constrain the permitted values for a field.
 Each CodeListItem represents a permissible value for the field; these have a `CodedValue` and a `Decode`: the `CodedValue` is the value intended to be written to the backing store and the `Decode` is the representation of the `CodedValue` that is shown to the user.